jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Malcolm.
 "Retroperitoneal heterotopic ossification following anterior lumbar interbody fusion with bone morphogenic protein." *In preparation*

-1. Mustroph, Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
-"Cranioplasty infection and resorption are associated with presence of a ventriculoperitoneal shunt: A systematic review and meta-analysis."  *In preparation*

 1. Malcolm, Rindler, Mahmooth, Chu, Allen, Grossberg, Pradilla, Ahmad.
    "Choice of cranioplasty material not associated with infection or